pagesource/universal-react-v2/readme.md

 # Universal React App Generator

-An React accelerator for generating universal applications with Next.js and React.
+A accelerator for generating universal applications with Next.js and React.

-This React accelerator is a command line tool for generating SSR, SSG & Micro-App type of applications.
-This allows you to setup a working Micro Frontend architecture development ecosystem with essential tooling for great dev experience and delivery quality.
+This accelerator is a command line tool for generating SSR, SSG & Micro-App type of applications.
+This allows you to setup a working Micro Frontend architecture and development ecosystem with essential tooling for great dev experience plus delivery quality.

 ## Uses